 The occasion on which all who are in the tombs hear his voice and come out is the second resurrection, not the first.
 Then those who have done good will rise to eternal life.

 God says, “The soul that sins shall die,” referring to the soul that persistently does what is wrong, and referring to the second death, not the first (Ezek 18).
 But he remembers mercy in the midst of wrath, for he knows that we are flesh.
 When Abraham asked God, “Will you indeed sweep away the righteous with the wicked?
 Shall the Judge of all the earth not do right?” the reply was not that his concept of justice was flawed, or that no one on earth was righteous.
-God destroyed Sodom because all its population was wicked, except Lot, who was ‘righteous’ (II Pet 2:7f) but far from perfect.
+God destroyed Sodom because all its population was wicked, except Lot, who was righteous (II Pet 2:7f) albeit far from perfect.
 On the other hand, he did not destroy every city in the plain, nor the other cities in Canaan, though he would do once their wickedness had come to fruition.

 the LORD opens the eyes of the blind;